How to Conquer Stage Fright

 You’ve looked forward to this day for months and you know you’ll do “just fine”.
 The lights go up; you take a deep breath and let it out slowly; then you walk on, take a seat, and place your hands on the keys…

-Doing what you love to do, you just know you have been blessed!
+Doing what you love to do...
+You have been given the gift of music and you know you have been blessed!

 Comments